sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 The interactions between FRR PIM, Linux kernel, ipmcFpmSyncd and ipmcOrch for updating a multicast (*,G) and (S,G) route entry from PIM to the hardware are explained below:

-A small change has been introduced in ipmFpmsyncd for handling the KAT timer expiry of (S,G) routes which is explained in case 3 below.
+A small change has been introduced in ipmcFpmsyncd for handling the KAT timer expiry of (S,G) routes which is explained in case 3 below.

 #### Case 1: Flow for (*,G) route update